AdobeDocs/acrobat-services-learn.en/help/usecases/legal.md

 * Adobe Document Generation API

-You require credentials to use Acrobat Services APIs (different from your PDF Embed API credentials).
+You require credentials to use [!DNL Acrobat Services] APIs (different from your PDF Embed API credentials).
 If you don't have valid credentials, [register](https://www.adobe.com/go/dcsdks_credentials?ref=getStartedWithServicesSDK) and complete the workflow as illustrated in the screen capture below.
 Enjoy a [free six-month trial then pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html), just $0.05 per document transaction.

 ![Screenshot of creating new credentials](assets/legal_6.png)

 Once the signup process is completed, a code sample automatically downloads to your PC to help you start.
 You can extract this code sample and follow along.
 Don't forget to copy the pdftools-api-credentials.json and private.key files from the extracted code sample to the Node.js project's root directory.
-The credentials are required before you can access Acrobat Services API endpoints.
+The credentials are required before you can access [!DNL Acrobat Services] API endpoints.
 You can also download SDK samples with your personalized credentials so you don't have to update the key in the sample code.

 Now, install Adobe PDF Services Node SDK by running the ```npm install \--save @adobe/documentservices-pdftools-node-sdk``` command using the terminal in the root directory of your application.
-When successfully installed, you can use Acrobat Services APIs to manipulate documents in your application.
+When successfully installed, you can use [!DNL Acrobat Services] APIs to manipulate documents in your application.

 ## Creating a PDF document

-Acrobat Services APIs support the creation of PDFs from Microsoft Office documents (Word, Excel, and PowerPoint) and other [supported file formats](https://opensource.adobe.com/pdftools-sdk-docs/release/latest/howtos.html#create-a-pdf) like .txt, .rtf, .bmp, .jpeg,  gif, .tiff, and .png.
+[!DNL Acrobat Services] APIs support the creation of PDFs from Microsoft Office documents (Word, Excel, and PowerPoint) and other [supported file formats](https://opensource.adobe.com/pdftools-sdk-docs/release/latest/howtos.html#create-a-pdf) like .txt, .rtf, .bmp, .jpeg,  gif, .tiff, and .png.
 You can easily convert legal contracts from any other file format to PDF using Acrobat Service APIs.

 Adobe Document Generation API enables conversion to a Word file or PDF.
 For example, you can use a Word template to generate a contract, including redlining to mark edited text.
 Then, convert it to a PDF and use PDF Services API to protect the document with a password, send it for signature, and more.

-To implement the creation of PDF documents from the available supported file formats, there is a form to upload a document for transformation using Acrobat Services.
+To implement the creation of PDF documents from the available supported file formats, there is a form to upload a document for transformation using [!DNL Acrobat Services].

 The designed upload form appears in the screen capture below, and you can access the HTML and CSS files on [GitHub](https://github.com/agavitalis/adobe_legal_contracts.git).

 ![Screenshot of form upload](assets/legal_7.png)

 Now, add the following code snippets to the controllers /createPDFController.js file.
-This code retrieves the uploaded document and transforms it into PDF.
-Acrobat Services saves the original uploaded file and the transformed file in different folders.
+This code retrieves the uploaded document and transforms it into PDF. [!DNL Acrobat Services] saves the original uploaded file and the transformed file in different folders.

 ```
 ###controllers/createPDFController.js